Generation Kool-Aid

 Other:

-Encyclopaedia Britannica articles: Contributor of articles in Britannica’s core database on the topics of witching hour, transhumanism, Irish Travellers, Claddagh ring, urban legend, Holy See, memento mori, neo-noir, femme fatale, Midsummer, annus horribilis, Mar-a-Lago, Wendigo, nepotism, gonzo journalism, and more.
+Encyclopaedia Britannica articles: Contributor of articles in Britannica’s core database on the topics of witching hour, Irish Travellers, Claddagh ring, urban legend, neo-noir, femme fatale, Midsummer, Mar-a-Lago, wendigo, nepotism, Oseberg ship and more.

 The Dangerous Divide (Library Philosophy and Practice): This is an academic paper I published about how libraries are closing the gap in the digital divide for older adults, particularly during the COVID-19 pandemic when lack of access to the internet has had deadly consequences for this population.
 This was a final project for an MLIS course taught by Bill Crowley at Dominican University.